Bad Hiring Experience Case Study Part 2

 Will you be setting to Pending Review your first edition of [the weekly column] this Saturday?

-What Malinda Money eventually set to ‘Pending Review’ on the back-end of FilmBook was disingenuous.
+What Malinda Money eventually set to ‘Pending Review’ on the back-end of FilmBook was highly dubious.

-On January 2, 2018, we responded to the dubious article that she set to ‘Pending Review’ near the end of December 2017:
+On January 2, 2018, FilmBook responded to the questionable article that Malinda Money set to ‘Pending Review’ near the end of December 2017:

 Lets put Sundance on pause for this year and instead focus on SXSW 2018 (plus other upcoming events like the LA Film Festival) and creating original content between now and then.